 |Lower Surface (support)*||2x4||14" (+/-)||2|

 First, cut the four framing pieces to the lengths indicated in the table.
-The lengths assume that you are going to miter the joints, that is, cut them at 45 degree angles.
+The lengths assume that you are planning to miter the framing joints.
 The measurements are long-point to long-point.

 Position the legs inside the frame as shown in the diagram(s).
-Use a square to square them with the frame and secure them with 2.5" galvanized deck screws.
+Use a square to align them perpendicular to the frame and secure them with 3" galvanized deck screws.

 Before cutting the horizontal supports (c), measure the distance (d) between the legs after they have been attached to the frame.
 Use this measurement for the length of the horizontal supports (c).

-Once the frame has been assembled, and horizontal supports (c) have been added, cut and screw in the top surface boards.
+Once the frame has been assembled, and horizontal supports (c) have been added, cut top surface boards.
 Center them on the assembled frame and space them approximately 1/8" apart.
-Add the remaining lower surface boards.
-Use the two diagrams below for reference.
+Once you have them aligned correctly, screw them into place with 3" deck screws.

 I hope you have fun building this and other wood outdoor furniture projects.